AADARSH96/weather-data-python/README.md

 # Overview
-Weather Data is collected from openweathermap api and ingested into Mysql Db
+Weather Data is collected from openweathermap api and ingest into Mysql Db